securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

             tls: bool, cert_chain: str, api_cert: str, api_private_key: str)

     .. note::
-        You may disable mTLS in trusted environments or enable mTLS by providing paths to the certificate chain of the certificate authority, aggregator certificate, and private key.
+        You may disable mTLS in trusted environments or enable mTLS by providing paths to the certificate chain of the API authority, aggregator certificate, and a private key.

 .. note::